innoq/number_oracle/README.md

 Post, to the contest creation URI, JSON like so:

-    { "base": 6, "length": 4, "oracle_type": "fair", "games": 100 }
+    { "base": 6, "length": 4, "oracle_type": "fair", "games": 100}

+You can also split a contest to work with several oracles.
+Each oracle needs to provide a game-maing URI as above.
+This could be particularily interesting to make several evil oracles compete:

+    {
+      "base": 6, "length": 4, "oracle_type": "evil",
+      "games_per_orclefactory": 10,
+      "oraclefactories": [
+         "(game-making-URI 1)",
+         "(game-making-URI 2)",
+         ...
+         "(game-making-URI n)"
+      ]
+    }

-In response to this request, you'll be redirected to a contest watch URI.
-A GET to that URI returns JSON like so:
+In response to a contest creation request, you'll be redirected to a contest watch URI.
+A GET to that URI returns JSON like this:

     {
        "self": "http...(content watch URI)",